Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/06/spring-2025-update/index.md

 To be specific, that list contained 33 products.
 Not ideas, or files, or whatever, _full completed products_.
 Each of time needs a file on the website with its title, description, metadata, etcetera.
 All of it has to be correct and enticing, of course.
 And then I need to take screenshots or convert images to get them the right size/format and put them on the same page too.
 Ugh.
 This is why I prefer just making something and then haphazardly throwing it onto the interwebs for free!
 {{% /remark %}}

+{{% update %}}
+Just wanted to confirm that it eventually took me 4 days to transfer it all to the online store.
+Thursday evening I could finally start working on what I'd planned for Tuesday morning.
+There was another reason for this, though.
+I made some massive structural improvements to the store, and I decided that having 1 marketing image for many products just would not do, so I had to go back through ALL products made so far and make them look better and more consistent.
+{{% /update %}}

 In any case, I made a lot of progress.
 Not as much as I had planned or hoped for.
 I'm digressing a lot and sticking with the same topic too long.
 Of those 33 products, only 7 were planned when I switched to my tablet.
 But at least the store is slowly starting to look like a professional venture that offers whatever you need.

 It will surely **not** launch this Summer, though.
 I could only do ~50% of Level 1 in about half a year.
 This means I need half a year for the other 50%, so the new launch date for the online store is January 2026.